0xAX/linux-insides/Misc/how_kernel_compiled.md

 boot := arch/x86/boot
 ```

-The main goal now to build source code in the `arch/x86/boot` and `arch/x86/boot/compressed` directories, build `setup.bin` and `vmlinux.bin`, and build the `bzImage` from they in the end.
+The main goal now is to build the source code in the `arch/x86/boot` and `arch/x86/boot/compressed` directories, build `setup.bin` and `vmlinux.bin`, and build the `bzImage` from them in the end.
 First target in the [arch/x86/boot/Makefile](https://github.com/torvalds/linux/blob/master/arch/x86/boot/Makefile) is the `$(obj)/setup.elf`:

 ```Makefile
 $(obj)/setup.elf: $(src)/setup.ld $(SETUP_OBJS) FORCE
 	$(call if_changed,ld)
 ```

-We already have the `setup.ld` linker script in the `arch/x86/boot` directory and the `SETUP_OBJS` expands to the all source files from the `boot` directory.
+We already have the `setup.ld` linker script in the `arch/x86/boot` directory and the `SETUP_OBJS` variable that expands to the all source files from the `boot` directory.
 We can see first output:

 ```Makefile
   AS      arch/x86/boot/bioscall.o